osm3000/Language-Analysis/README.md

 # French-Analysis
 This is a simple analysis for the articles provided from LeMonde.
+Okay, this is becoming more deeper analysis :)

 ## Technincal Todo
 [ ] Easy filtering for the articles